Saving Money with Consistent Enterprise Applications

 Jason Beres [Infragistics] / Friday, August 20, 2021

-Enterprise applications are the engine of most large businesses, providing the data, intelligence, and computational tools necessary to function in the digital economy.
+Enterprise applications can be the engine of your business, providing the data, intelligence, and computational tools necessary to function in the digital economy.
 Every line of business within an organization depends on multiple software applications to function.
-Well-known enterprise software includes customer relationship management (CRM), supply chain management (SCM), project management tools, marketing automation, enterprise resource planning (ERP), business intelligence (BI) and others.
+Well-known enterprise software includes customer relationship management (CRM), supply chain management (SCM), project management tools, marketing automation, enterprise resource planning (ERP), business intelligence (BI), and others.

-With the dramatic increase in digital operations and cloud-based applications, companies are struggling to ramp up the number and types of enterprise applications to meet internal and external demand.
+With the dramatic increase in digital operations and cloud-based applications, companies struggle to ramp up the number and types of enterprise applications to meet internal and external demand.

-However, older processes for building and modernizing enterprise apps are not keeping pace — resulting in lost time, inefficiency, lost productivity and increased errors.
-Companies need modern software with its properties of automation, connectivity, and visibility that have become critical to achieving competitive advantage.
+However, older processes for building and modernizing enterprise apps are not keeping pace, resulting in lost time, inefficiency, productivity, and increased errors.
+Apart from having a UI library with all the components and features, companies now need modern software with automation, connectivity, and visibility properties.
+After all, this has become critical to achieving a competitive advantage.

 In this blog, we’ll look at: